Thursday, November 14, 2024

 Bonus cast: Lloyd Bridges, Nanette Fabray, and, as John Forsythe’s boss, Dick Shawn, who is openly cheating on his wife, Tina Louise.

-There had to be a dreary moment in this “survey” of Darin’s acting work and it definitely came with a viewing of the “Ironside” episode he had a supporting role in.
+There had to be a dreary moment in this “survey” of Darin’s acting work, and it definitely came with a viewing of the “Ironside” episode he had a supporting role in.
 While his performance is indeed fun — he’s a shifty, sleazy professional gambler (right down to the pinkie ring).
 The show itself, though, was always a bore, in the vein of many late Sixties/Seventies cop dramas.

 The plot concerns Ironside’s efforts to discover who killed a cop friend of his.
-Is it Darin’s sleazy gambler character, his just-as-sleazy (but not picturesque) boss, or perhaps a corrupt cop?
+Is it Darin’s sleazy gambler character, his just-as-sleazy (but not colorful) boss, or perhaps a corrupt cop?
 It’s none of them, but no one will care by the time the episode is over.

 The only noteworthy scene is one that is unintentionally funny: When Bobby races his car to get away from Ironside’s people (who arrive in a mini-van), Ironside himself tumbles out of the back of the van in his wheelchair.
 He falls to the ground, and one is again found wondering how in the hell an obese man in a wheelchair is supposed to be physically fighting crime.
 (Ironside made the overweight “Cannon” seem like a bodybuilder.)